Generic Name: clobetasol propionate

-Clobetasol Propionate Gel, 0.05% contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
+Clobetasol propionate gel contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
 Clobetasol, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

-Clobetasol propionate gel is a super-high potency corticosteroid formulation indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
-Treatment beyond 2 consecutive weeks is not recommended, and the total dosage should not exceed 50 g/week because of the potential for the drug to suppress the hypothalamicpituitary- adrenal (HPA) axis.
+Clobetasol propionate gel, 0.05% is a super-high potency corticosteroid formulation indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid responsive dermatoses.
+Treatment beyond 2 consecutive weeks is not recommended, and the total dosage should not exceed 50 g per week because of the potential for the drug to suppress the hypothalamic-pituitary-adrenal (HPA) axis.
 Use in pediatric patients under 12 years of age is not recommended.
 As with other highly active corticosteroids, therapy should be discontinued when control has been achieved.
 If no improvement is seen within 2 weeks, reassessment of the diagnosis may be necessary.

-Clobetasol propionate gel is contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.
+Clobetasol propionate gel is contraindicated in those patients with a history of hypersensitivity to any of the components of the preparations.

-Clobetasol propionate is a highly potent topical corticosteroid that has been shown to suppress the HPA axis at doses as low as 2 g/day.
+General: Clobetasol propionate is a highly potent topical corticosteroid that has been shown to suppress the HPA axis at doses as low as 2 g per day.

 Pediatric patients may be more susceptible to systemic toxicity from equivalent doses due to their larger skin surface to body mass ratios (see PRECAUTIONS: Pediatric Use).

-Clobetasol propionate gel should not be used in the treatment of rosacea or perioral dermatitis, and should not be used on the face, groin, or axillae.
+Clobetasol propionate gel should not be used in the treatment of rosacea or perioral dermatitis and it should not be used on the face, groin, or axillae.

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.